raakasf/embsys310/assignment07/README.md

 d.
 What part of your program is using the most RAM?

 `The linker created memory location for CSTACK is using most RAM at 8264 bytes`

+## Problem 3

+Optimize the usage of ROM or RAM resources:
+`We can reduce the size of program in ROM by optimizing the generated assembly code.
+The ram usage can be optimized by not using the global variable or using a smaller sized variable for delay.`